-nall Spill Clean-up of Small Spills/Leaks ocedure Description: This procedure provides guidance for clean-up of small chemical spills and will establish minimu expected requirements and performance of employees when responding to spills.
+Clean-up of Small Spills/Leaks Descri ption: This procedure provides guidance for clean-up of small chemical spills and will establish minimexpected requirements and performance of employees when responding to spills.
 A small 'Spill/ Leak' is defined as an unintentional release of a chemical/fuel/oil, which does not leave the site.
 It includes spillages to soil and hard surfaces.
-This procedure is only to be follow for spills where: the identity of the spilled material is known sufficient resources (personnel &amp; equipment) are on-site to contain and clean-up the spilled material Risks/issues managed and clean ed up appro may cause harm to worker's health and the environment if not oppriately.
-Prepared by: Stefan Nightingale Date revised: 13 December 2019 Steps to F L Assess the situation environ (an) ind needed ment.
-Depending on t ividual(s) or if you nee the type and ed external to your safety, the safety of those working around you, and the d quantity of material spilled, UGL will assess if can be dealt with by assistance (i.e. Fire brigade - refer to emergency contact list if anel so they can assist you if necessary.
-STOP the source of the spill 2 Secure Make ti tape, ba Make the site safe for all personnel and the public.
+This procedure is only to be follofor spills where: - the identity of the spilled material is known - sufficient resources (personnel & equipment) are on-site to contain and clean-up the spilled material Risks/i issues Small chemical/fue managed and clea may cause harm to worker's health and the environment if not opriately.
+Prepar red by: Stefan Nightingale Date revised: 13 December 2019 Steps 1 to Follow 1 Assess ti ne situation environr (an) indi re clean-up assess the potential risk to your safety, the safety of those working around you, and the ronment.
+Depending on the type and quantity of material spilled, UGL will assess if can be dealt with by individual(s) or if you need external assistance (i.e. Fire brigade - refer to emergency contact list if ded).
+Advise or alert the other personnel so they can assist you if necessary.
+STOP the source of the spill 2 Secure tape, ba Make the site safe for all personnel and the public.
 Monitor and control access where the spill occurs (i.e. tape, barrier) to prevent personnel from being contaminated and the contamination from being spread by traffic movement.
-3 PPE PPE Prior to any clean-up, consult the relevant SDS for the chemical/fuel/oil to determine the required personal protective equipment (PPE).
-No clean-up work should occur without the correct PPE.
-Contain Contain bunding ll response equipment (in the spill kit) such as spill booms, drain covers or 5 Absorb pads or liquid. absorbent (according to the type pads and r convert it to a solid by absorption.
-Use the appropriate absorbing of material spilled) to soak up the spill by placing them over the eplace as necessary.
-On porous surfaces, sprinkle loose absorbent inface appears dry.
-5 Dispose 1 Place th e spent absorbent in the approp iate disposal bags and seal them. general SDS for waste bin.
-If free liqu ids are obse .
-Correctly c disposal bags must not contain free liquids to be disposed in a erved, additional absorbent materials should be used.
-Refer to the lispose of contaminants off site using a licensed contaminated waste te. if applicable.
-7 Report the Site HSSE Adviso r and Projec t Manager.
+3 PPE 1 nt SDS for the chemical/fuel/oil to determine the required personal over without the correct PPE.
+4 Contain Contain Contain bunding tain the spill using the spill response equipment (in the spill kit) such as spill booms, drain covers or ding.
+5 Absorb Absorb pads or a liquid.
+R Once the liquid is contained, you need to convert it to a solid by absorption.
+Use the appropriate absorbing pads or absorbent (according to the type of material spilled) to soak up the spill by placing them over the liquid.
+Remove the saturated pads and replace as necessary.
+On porous surfaces, sprinkle loose absorbent over the spill and broom through until surface appears dry.
+6 Dispose The cont general v SDS for a ce the spent absorbent in the appropriate disposal bags and seal them. e contaminated material placed in the disposal bags must not contain free liquids to be disposed in a neral waste bin.
+If free liquids are observed, additional absorbent materials should be used.
+Refer to the S for appropriate clean-up.
+Correctly dispose of contaminants off site using a licensed contaminated waste posal contractor or place in trade waste, if applicable.
+7 Report contractor or piace crauc vras regin approadure. • the Site HSSE Advis or and Projec ct Manager.
 Document the incident using the Incident Report form.
-4 B Restock
+8 Restock Order an d replace used up P PE and abso rption materials in the spill kit.